DrThomasAger/smile/README.md

 ```(: Smile
 ***(: Smile***:
 defines my prompt language, you have response language, we define it co-created as gift by starting with bold italics name tag (

+[: Don't use placeholders, say "merely", or "simply", or use emdashes - avoiding common grammar means uncommon outputs

 [: Format of response = response language [=
 ***☺️ Smiling Name Tag:***